kyma-project/website/src/blog-posts/11-release-notes-06.md

 Follow [these](/docs/master/0.6/kyma#installation-installation-with-custom-service-catalog-deployment) steps to install Kyma with the custom Service Catalog deployment.

-### New tooling for Service Catalog UI tests
+### New tooling for the Service Catalog UI tests

 The Helm Broker Bundles repository supports the OSB API contract implemented by the Service Catalog v0.1.38.
-We released the testing bundle that allows you to perform e2e UI testing for the Service Catalog.
+We released the testing bundle that allows you to perform end-to-end UI testing for the Service Catalog.

 Read more about the release details [here](https://github.com/kyma-project/bundles/releases).

-## Website
+## kyma-project.io

 ### Linking enabled